Kashish-Sharma/ChatApp/README.md

 TO-DO
 ---------
-* Use cloud functions to notufy users on receiving friend requests.
+* Use cloud functions to notify users on receiving friend requests.
 * Code clean up

 External libraries used